TGSAI/mdio-cpp/USER_GUIDE.md

 ## Concepts
 ### Result based returns
 **MDIO** aims to follow the Google style of [not throwing exceptions](https://google.github.io/styleguide/cppguide.html#Exceptions).
-Instead we use result based returns wherever an error state could exist.
+Instead, we use result based returns wherever an error state could exist.
 A trivial example of this design pattern is a simple function that tries to divide two integers, and handles the case of divide-by-zero.

 ```C++
 int divide(int numerator, int denominator) {